googlecloudrobotics/core/docs/quickstart.md

 This can be useful if the cluster is in a broken state.
 Be careful with this invocation, since you'll have to redeploy the project and reconnect any robots afterwards.
+This command is not available after running the `clean` command but you can restore the necessary files by running the install script again.

 ```
 cd cloud-robotics-core
 ./deploy.sh delete
 ```

+> **Known issue** After deleting CRC from your project, the endpoint services will be in a "pending deletion" state for 30 days.
+> If you want to reinstall CRC into the same project again, you have to [undelete the services][undelete-service] manually.

-If you want to completely shut down the project, see [the Resource Manager documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects#shutting_down_projects).
+If you want to completely shut down the project, see [the Resource Manager documentation][shutting_down_projects].

 # Next steps